mautic/developer-documentation-new/docs/components/cache.rst

 Previously, if you wanted to keep control on cache section and didn't want to hold the index of all keys to clear, you would have to use namespace.

-Disadvantage of this approach is a new adapter being created for each namespace.
+The main disadvantage of this approach is that Mautic creates a new adapter for each namespace.

 Symfony 3.4 Cache uses tag-aware adapters.
 If you want to clear all records related to your bundle or component, you just need to tag them.